geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 ### Full Changelog

-`1.0.0` also contains all fixes from `0.10.3` which we so far did not release.
+`1.0.0` also contains all fixes from `0.10.3` which will be released right afterwards as a source distribution only (for special purposes; no binary packages provided).

 ```
 1.0.0: